FABhishek/FrontDesk/README.md

 refer to livekit's documentation

 # Go backend
-(for API calls, used it as there was language flexibility of choosing any)
+(for API calls, used it as there was language flexibility)
 1. go build
 2. go run.